We have undertaken rigorous Risk Assessment (RA) to respond to the pandemic.

 - Cleaning frequently touched surfaces often using standard products, such as detergents and bleach.

-- Minimising contact between pupils by establishing small teaching classes, adopted a one-way system around the school that adheres to 2 metre social distancing.
+- Minimising contact between pupils by adopting a one-way system around the school that adheres to 2 metre social distancing.

 - Ensuring new routines are embedded with all staff and pupils and are regularly reviewed.